quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part48_Upper-Confidenc.md

 ---

 #### Optimistic Initial Values
-Background context: Methods discussed so far rely on initial action-value estimates, \( Q_1(a) \).
+Background context: Methods discussed so far rely on initial action-value estimates, $Q_1(a)$.
 These methods are biased by their initial estimates.
 For sample-average methods, this bias disappears once all actions have been selected at least once.
-However, for methods with a constant step size (\(\alpha\)), the bias is permanent but decreases over time as given by (2.6).
+However, for methods with a constant step size ($\alpha$), the bias is permanent but decreases over time as given by (2.6).

 :p What does optimistic initial values mean in the context of multi-armed bandits?
 ??x
 Optimistic initial values refer to setting the initial action-value estimates higher than their true values.
 This encourages exploration because actions with initially high estimates will be tried even if their actual rewards are lower.

-For instance, setting \( Q_1(a) = +5 \) for all actions in a 10-armed bandit problem where the true optimal action's value is drawn from a normal distribution with mean 0 and variance 1.
+For instance, setting $Q_1(a) = +5$ for all actions in a 10-armed bandit problem where the true optimal action's value is drawn from a normal distribution with mean 0 and variance 1.
 The initial estimate of +5 is optimistic but encourages exploration by making some actions more attractive initially.

 ```java
 public class OptimisticInitialValues {